 There’s nothing better than being able to hit the pool on a hot summer’s day.
 If you’re lucky enough to have your own pool or are considering adding one, considering the security of that pool is very important.
 Pool injuries are common for children, so constant supervision and a way to secure the area when it’s not in use is very important.
 Taking some precautions, however, can help secure your pool area and give you some peace of mind.
 Make sure that the pool is always being supervised by an adult when it is being used.

-- Motion detecting lighting can draw attention if there is movement in your pool area at night when it’s closed.
+Motion lighting can draw attention if there is movement in your pool area at night when it’s closed.
 It can also scare away a person or animal who’s trying to get in when you aren’t supervising it.
 There are many options at varying price points to help illuminate your pool at night.

 Your pool should be covered whenever it is not in use.
 Look for covers that can support the weight of an adult and are American Society for Testing and Materials (ASTM) approved.
 These can be costly, but will greatly improve the safety of your pool since they are tested to keep children out.
 Pool nets are also an option that are a little more affordable but will still keep children out.

-- Video Surveillance.
 Video surveillance can be a wonderful tool for helping to secure your pool.
 With an outdoor video camera from Guardian, you can look at what’s going on in the pool from your internet-connected smartphone.
 Outdoor video surveillance along with monitored home security can give you whole-house peace of mind.
 Learn more at Keeping an Eye on What’s Going On Outside.

 Guardian offers security solutions for many of the areas you may be concerned about in your home.
 You don’t have to be concerned about a potential burglary to install home security.
 Home security is also about other ways you can help keep your family safer.